LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

     **It is very important to not have two pods giving reminder beeps at the same time** as this can cause even more confusion for you and for Loop.
 Continue to work with a single pod at a time, retrying the **`Pair`** attempts multiple times if needed as described in Step 4.

     If you cannot get the pairing to complete with the single beeping pod (after trying the procedures described below a few times with multiple **`Pair`** attempts during each try), then you should completely abandon that pod before attempting to use another pod.
 "Completely abandon" means move that failed-to-pair-no-matter-what-you-tried pod far, far away from you or put it in a not-turned-on-but-door-is-closed microwave.
 You do not want that beeping-but-not-pairing pod to be able to plague your next pod's communications with Loop during the fresh pairing process.

+    If you do need to try another pod.
+Once the new pod is operating, be sure to go to the first pod and disable the sound - it will continue beeping until it starts to scream: [What do you do to stop a screaming pod?](../faqs/omnipod-faqs.md#what-do-you-do-to-stop-a-screaming-pod){: target="_blank" }

 ## Step 4: Check the Pod Placement